Posts Tagged ‘Peace’

 “Now, as we walk across America on our own journey for peace, we carry Aloka’s spirit with us.
 His unwavering presence reminds us that loyalty, devotion, and companionship are languages every heart speaks.
 Like Aloka chose to follow the sacred footsteps across India, we too can choose each day to walk beside what matters most—peace, mindfulness, love, compassion, and unity.”

 We are now witness to widespread fear, suffering and an ongoing division within our own country.
-Turning on TV to watch the news is often too disturbing for many people to endure.
+The images and headlines we see on our televisions are often too disturbing.
+Many people find them difficult to endure.

 “I stopped listening to the news,” is a common phrase these days.

-Seeing the monks for the first time on television surely caught my attention.
+Seeing the walking monks for the first time surely caught my attention.
 I’ve been stuck at home a lot.
-The TV has been on more than usual for me.
+My television has been on more than usual.
 Ignoring news is not always easy.
 Mostly, every channel shows shock and violence.
 Headlines are enough to put fear in the mind and heart.

-Walking more than 2000 miles, the monks are spreading the message of peace in America.
-Peace.
-In America.
+Walking more than 2000 miles, the monks are spreading the message of peace, compassion and unity.

 My first instinct when I learned about the Walk for Peace was to tell someone.
 I called my son.
 He said he saw some monks on YouTube.
 Later, we’d talk about the walk and what we understand it to mean.
-We both wish we could see them in person.
-I have a frozen shoulder, which hurts.
-Otherwise, I’d surely go celebrate this historical moment with others.
+We also both love Aloka.

 As I write, the monks are in my state, North Carolina.
 I’m listening to a speech one of the monks gave in High Point, NC, yesterday.